-This post intends to draw a parallel between the challenges, decisions and heritage of Haussmann over Paris, and the network-based architectural style defined by HTTP and REST, and software architecture methods designated as microservices.
+This post intends to draw a parallel between the challenges, decisions and heritage of Haussmann over Paris, and the network-based architecture style defined by HTTP and REST, and software architecture methods designated as microservices.
 Audience is by design double: either software experts interested in city architecture to illustrate the beauty of HTTP Rest and Continuous Delivery, or anybody wanting to understand the success of the Web, and get acquainted to key web linguos and concepts.

 EPISODE I: Who was Haussmann, and his challenge for Paris?